-3We can carry forward 20% of the allocation, we have two years in which to spend each year's WIOA allocation and funds are accounted for on a "first in first out" basis.
-Therefore, we are always within the allowable carryforward limits.
+3 As the Executive Committee is aware we can carry forward 20% of the allocation, we have two years in which to spend each year's WIOA allocation and funds are accounted for on a "first in first out" basis.
+As a result we are always within the allowable carryforward limits.